marresaburke/tracking_Louisville_crime/READMe.md

     1. Objective: By following the few details available in Louisville teen arrest reports for serious crimes like assaults, homicides, gun possessions, etc., understanding the demographic of those arrested to support organizations tasked with descreasing violence among young age groups.
     2. Tools and Technologies: Pandas, Python, Jupyter Notebook, Tableau Public.
     3. Goals:
-        a.
-Perform statistical analysis of teens arrested for gun possessions
+        - Perform statistical analysis of teens arrested for gun possessions
-        b.
-Make findings clear and concise
+        - Make findings clear and concise
-        c.
-Contextualizing and visualizing the problem of teens crime in Louisville
+        - Contextualizing and visualizing the problem of teens crime in Louisville

 II.
 Visual Appeal and Design Consistency
     a.
 Understanding the Problem